Understanding sample ratios

 There are many ways an SRM can occur, but the most common is that the randomization method is incorrect.

-Imagine you have an A/B test with 50% of users assigned to treatment A and 50% assigned to treatment B, you should expect that with a sufficient sample size, the split is roughly 50/50.
-If you have 10,000 users in your experiment iteration, you should expect around 5,000 users in treatment A and 5,000 in treatment B. Because the sampling is random, this split will not be exact.
+Imagine you have an A/B test with 50% of users assigned to control variation A and 50% assigned to treatment variation B. You should expect that with a sufficient sample size, the split is roughly 50/50.
+If you have 10,000 users in your experiment iteration, you should expect around 5,000 users in variation A and 5,000 in variation B. Because the sampling is random, this split will not be exact.
 However, it should be close.
-You should not have 4,000 users in treatment A and 6,000 users in treatment B.
+You should not have 4,000 users in variation A and 6,000 users in variation B.

 LaunchDarkly uses statistics to determine if the sample ratio is more different than what you should expect from a random sampling.
 If there's a 99% or greater probability that the units, or users, in the experiment are not arriving at the same rate as expected given how you've allocated the traffic, then LaunchDarkly displays a warning noting that your experiment results are almost certainly invalid.